bishop well incident

 - On April 12, 2025, recovery efforts began and continue.

-- This took place during completions, and not during fracking.
+This took place during completions, and not during fracking.
 There was no pipeline failure.
+Chevron will communicate its findings to relevant agencies upon completion of its investigation.

 response

 - Immediate action was taken to assess the safety of employees, contractors, and the public.
 Unfortunately, one contractor employee was injured and treated at a local medical facility.
-All other personnel are accounted for.

 - Chevron immediately notified the Weld County Office of Emergency Management, local responders, and all appropriate regulatory agencies.